“Wait– What? I’ll– I won’t stand for such cheap tricks you bitch!”

 At first, no matter where she looked, she could not see anything.

 Then she appeared before Elena as if a ghost that had been hiding behind a gust of wind.

 Blonde hair done half up, red eyes, a soft and pretty face with pale pink skin, youthful beyond its years, often twisted into a self-amused sneer.
 A slight woman, neither too tall nor too large, thin but well enough endowed, fit but not too apparently so.
 She was dressed how Elena last remembered seeing her.
-A red dress with a plunging, square neckline, white pants, wearing an open blue, red and gold jacket with the heraldry of the House of Fueller, the square, intricate semiconductor of fate and the machinery of the once-engineers, who became soldiers, who became the royal family.
+A red dress with a plunging, square neckline, white pants, wearing an open blue, green and gold jacket with the heraldry of the House of Fueller, the square, intricate semiconductor of fate and the machinery of the once-engineers, who became soldiers, who became the royal family.